 “There are many reasons a career in accounting can be a valid path for a person of any age, at any point in their current career.
 For one, it offers stable career progression.
 According to recent statistics published by the United States Department of Labor, job growth for both accountants and auditors is forecasted to increase by a whopping 12 percent before 2022.” – Considering Accounting as a Second Career?
 Read this First

-Landing An accounting Job
+Landing An Accounting Job

-There you have it, folks, the most important tips you can follow in regards to your resume after completing an accounting course.
+There you have it, folks, the most important tips you can follow in regard to your resume after completing an accounting course.
 If you follow these tips, landing a decent accounting job will be much easier.